 Next, you record the petition for bankruptcy.
 If you haven’t done so at this point, this could be where you realize you need to locate a bankruptcy lawyer.
 Legal counsel isn’t a requirement for individuals filing for either Chapter 7 or Chapter 13 bankruptcy, but you are taking a serious risk if you choose to represent yourself.

-For one thing, you might not know federal or state bankruptcy laws or be aware which laws apply to your situation, especially regarding what debts can or can’t be discharged.
-Judges aren’t allowed to provide guidance, and neither is the court workers involved in a case.
+For one thing, you might not know federal or state bankruptcy laws or be aware of which laws apply to your situation, especially regarding what debts can or can’t be discharged.
+Judges aren’t allowed to provide guidance, and neither are the court workers involved in a case.

 There also are lots of forms to complete and some important differences between Chapter 7 and Chapter 13 which you ought to be aware of when making conclusions.
 In the end, if you do not understand and follow the proper procedures and rules in court, then it could impact the outcome of your case.

 If your petition is accepted, your case is assigned.
 You have to attend the assembly.
 However, the creditors do not have to be there.
 This is a chance for them or the court Duties questions regarding your case.